 You can get covers for electric tongue jacks to help them stay waterproof in the rain or to help reduce the damage done by the sun.

-Getting an electric trailer jack with a durable plastic head that is waterproof is something to look for since it’s easy to forget to put a cover on and it’s always possible for covers to be blown off or damaged in storms.
+Getting power tongue jack with a durable plastic head that is waterproof is something to look for since it’s easy to forget to put a cover on and it’s always possible for covers to be blown off or damaged in storms.

-Luckily most of the electric trailer jacks on this list have waterproof housings and are made with durable weather resistant materials.
+Luckily most of the ones in this review have waterproof housings and are made with durable weather resistant materials.